Welcome To The Official Website of

 About the Club

 The British Ragdoll Cat Club was founded on 28 June 1987 when Sue Ward-Smith who bred under the Pandapaws prefix invited a small group of Ragdoll enthusiasts to attend the inaugural meeting in London.
-From small acorns the club has continued to grow, and now at the start of the new Millennium is a flourishing oak with an International membership of close on 600.
+From small acorns the club has continued to grow, and now we have a membership of over 300.

 The aims and objectives of the club are to promote interest in the breeding and exhibiting of Ragdolls; to help breeders by establishing a standard of points, and to encourage the care, protection and maintenance of healthy breed lines of Ragdolls and cats in general.

 TBRCC is an extremely active club, which caters for everyone who has an interest in Ragdolls, from the potential pet owner to the most professional breeder.
-Apart from overseeing the welfare of the breed and providing regular educational workshops and teach-ins, the club devotes itself to bringing members together at a variety of social functions.
-These are structured to give members an opportunity to discuss their cats, but also to allow members to gather in a convivial social setting, the emphasis being placed on enjoyment.
+Apart from overseeing the welfare of the breed we provide an annual educational seminar.
+This is structured to give members an opportunity to discuss their cats, but also to allow members to gather in a convivial social setting, the emphasis being placed on enjoyment.

-To assist both novice and experienced breeders to keep fully up to date,several regional teach-ins and seminars are held annually where availabilities on' experience can be gained by assessing the variety of cats and kittens on exhibition.
+To assist both novice and experienced breeders to keep fully up to date an annual two day seminar is held in the Cheshire area.
 Once a breeder has fulfilled the criteria necessary to become a registered breeder with the club he/she can apply to go on our Registered Breeders list.

-Our Lunch and Annual General Meeting takes place towards the end of March, the highlight of which is the Presentation of Trophies & Awards to members who have shown their Ragdolls throughout the year.
+Our Annual General Meeting takes place before the end of April, the highlight of which is the Presentation of Trophies & Awards to members who have shown their Ragdolls throughout the year.
 The lucky winner of Ragdoll of the Year not only takes home some beautiful trophies and rosettes, but a bottle of champagne to celebrate!

-We send out quarterly newsletters, keeping everyone up to date on what is going on in Ragdoll circles and at the beginning of each year, the TBRCC "Ragnews" Annual, which is a quality publication of approximately 200 pages packed full of interesting articles from our members from all over the world.
-The Annual is usually available for collection at our Show.
+We send out quarterly newsletters, keeping everyone up to date on what is going on in Ragdoll circles.
+The TBRCC "Ragnews" Annual, which is a quality publication packed full of interesting articles from our members The Annual is usually available for collection at our AGM.

 How do I Join?